 A 'push-off' spring on the cable between the outer and inner clamps.
 This is nearly fully compressed when the valve is closed ...

 ... and taking up about 4/5ths of the space when the valve is open.
 If the spring were stretched out to have a longer free length then it may well push the valve open even more.
-Some people get hot under the collar (boom boom) about getting the valve fully open, but on both my cars you have to close the heat control at least half-way before getting any noticeable reduction in heat output so I really don't think it is necessary.
+Some people get hot under the collar (boom boom) about getting the valve fully open, but on both my cars you have to close the heat control beyond WARM i.e. more than half-way before getting any noticeable reduction in heat output so I really don't think it is necessary:

 The new (left) and 'nine year' valve showing slight corrosion on the face of the flange ...